dzuk-mutant/Helium/docs/flex_shortcuts.md

 # Flex Shortcuts

-Thorium features powerful shortcuts for implementing common usage patterns for flexbox.
+Helium features powerful shortcuts for implementing common usage patterns for flexbox.

-Every shortcut is built on top of Thorium's flex mixins.
+Every shortcut is built on top of Helium's flex mixins.

 All usage patterns can be implemented in HTML (object-oriented style), or added to the code as mixins to be dynamically changed with things like @media queries.